Sega Genesis: Electronic Arts

 To compete with Nintendo, Sega was more open to new types of games, but still tightly controlled the approval process for third-party games and charged high prices for cartridge manufacturing.
 The American publisher Electronic Arts (EA) sought a better deal, but met resistance from Sega.
 They decided to reverse-engineer the Genesis, using a clean-room method similar to the method Phoenix Technologies had used to reverse-engineer the IBM Personal Computer BIOS around 1984.

 The process began in 1989, led by Steve Hayes and Jim Nitchals.
 They created a controlled room in EA headquarters nicknamed "Chernobyl", to which only one person was allowed access, Mike Schwartz.
 Schwartz reviewed Sega's copyrighted development manuals and tools, studied the Genesis hardware and games, and wrote original documentation that summarized his findings.
 The process took him about a month.
 His work was reviewed by EA's lawyers before being disseminated to Hayes and Nitchals to verify its originality, and subsequently to the rest of the developers to let them build games.
 After a few months, EA began developing for the Genesis in earnest.
 The EA founder, Trip Hawkins, confronted Nakayama the day before the 1990 Consumer Electronics Show (CES), informing him that EA had the ability to run its own licensing program if Sega refused to meet its demands.
 Sega relented, and the next day EA's upcoming Genesis games were showcased at CES.

 EA signed what Hawkins described as "a very unusual and much more enlightened license agreement" with Sega in June 1990: "Among other things, we had the right to make as many titles as we wanted.
 We could approve our own titles ... the royalty rates were a lot more reasonable.
 We also had more direct control over manufacturing."
 After the deal was in place, EA chief creative officer Bing Gordon learned that "we hadn't figured out all the workarounds" and "Sega still had the ability to lock us out ...
 It just would have been a public relations fiasco."
 EA released its first Genesis games, Populous and Budokan: The Martial Spirit, within the month.
 The first Genesis version of EA's John Madden Football arrived before the end of 1990, and became what Gordon called a "killer app".
-Taking advantage of the licensing agreement, Gordon and EA's vice president of marketing services Nancy Fong created a visual identifier for EA's Genesis cartridges: a yellow tab molded into the cartridge casing.
+Taking advantage of the licensing agreement, Gordon and EA's vice president of marketing services, Nancy Fong, created a visual identifier for EA's Genesis cartridges: a yellow tab molded into the casing.